 Being able to ‘talk to the walls’ with our gamemaster, who responded in a somewhat creepy girl’s voice, was also very much in keeping with this setting and intensified the atmosphere.
 For my (Trapspringer’s) benefit, she communicated to our team in English as I was the only one who could not speak the local language properly.
 Although the written material in the game was all in Portuguese at the time we played the game, Escape Hotel have informed us that in August 2016, they were adapting it into English.

 This mystery and puzzles in The Blonde in the Bathroom are very much based around associative thinking and correlation.
 A straightforward approach will be the best way to tackle this one as we actually became stuck from overthinking the elements of this room.
 Deconstructed, the puzzle path very direct and is perfect for 4 player teams.
 Although the difficulty for this room was by no means hard, The Blonde in the Bathroom did incorporate props from the setting very well into the puzzles.
 This is actually a pretty good room for beginners of escape rooms, however we would not recommend it to groups with young children or people with heart conditions.

-It was very satisfying to play The Blonde in the Bathroom after Crime Scene and The Temple especially given how little we had heard of Escape Hotel until that point – it was a very pleasant surprise.
+It was very satisfying to play The Blonde in the Bathroom after Cena do Crime (Crime Scene) and O Templo (The Temple) especially given how little we had heard of Escape Hotel until that point – it was a very pleasant surprise.
 After we finished the game, we had a long chat with the friendly owners Patricia and Vanessa about the escape room industry and their enthusiasm showed.
 They initially considered opening a venue from a franchise but opted instead to take their own creative direction, drawing from their previous expertise in cinematography, business and marketing.
 We were very glad they did, as Escape Hotel was a very immersive experience.

 Out of the Room